kaievns/express-yields/README.md

 This is a very minimalistic and unintrusive hack.
 Instead of patching all methods on an express `Router`, it wraps the `Layer#handle` property in one place, leaving all the rest of the express guts intact.

+The idea is that you require the patch once and then use the `'express'` lib the usual way in the rest of your application.

 ## Copyright & License